Skip to content

 # find alternate names '(opt1|opt2|opt3)'

-for alt_names in re_dataset_alternate.findall(expression): # alt_names = 'opt1|opt2|opt3
+for alt_names in re_dataset_alternate.findall(expression): # alt_names = 'opt1|opt2|opt3'

 names = alt_names.split('|')